theodox/tadwtf/tadwtf_outline.md

 			+  Texture
 			+  Rig and animate
 			+  Yay!
-	* Good example of #strategy >> Screen shot series, this is probably 4 'slides' — State of decay problems:
-			- Big open world game
-				— has 16 square km
-				— 40,000 objects placed in the world
-				— And parkour-style movement
-			— And a team of 20
-		— Design wanted to hand-place the markup
-			- it's fast and easy
-			- we can tweak it!
-			- They were thinking "next milestone", ie, tactics — I said no
-			- I was thinking "next year": strategy
-			- the data was unnatural.
-What is an oriented line?
-			- even if we did it once, we could never manage it
-			- and we ended up rebuilding the world 2.5 times
-			- We build the markup into the tools
-		- End result: we shipped the game, and it more or less worked.
-			+ not perfect.
-Some assets could not be reused
-			+ needed work from art, TA and engineering
-			+ But it made the game shippable w/ tiny team
+	*  Strategy has many details, but Good strategies...
+		-  Are understandable!
+			-  TAs can help more, if they contribute more
+			-  That's why I like this kind of exporter dialog ![1 button exporter dialog image]
+			-  instead of this ![typical Fbx with all options visible]
+		-  Are efficient
+			+  One button and go is good
+			+ But there are many other ways to make things efficient
+				+  automatic naming and file placement
+				+  visual browsers with tagging instead of folder hierarchies
-			+ low cost in #brain_cells
+				+  Search and replace in data files
-		- #Strategy saves the day
+		-  Are collaborative and iterative
+			+  CTRL+G is good !
-— Strategy reprise:
+* Strategy reprise:
-	* Moral of all 4 stories:
 	- picking the right battles is the key to a successful production
-		- you need good strategy to preserve #braincells
+	- you need good strategy to preserve the dedication and love of your artists
-		- Not everything can be highest quality
-		- Not everything can be hand tweaked to a high gloss
-		- Every artists knows this while working
-			- do don't forget it when thinking about how the production is designed
 	-  You should expect... no, demand! -- good strategic insights from your TAD
 *  TA's are good at strategy because
 	-  They know both sides of the equation #leonardo
 		+  Can talk to both sides
 		+  Can help negotiate production decisions
-				-  Marcus' physics story
-				-  Gabe's 'intuition' story (? maybe)
+			- Girling story
 			-  Jeff's recolor story
 				+  sometimes the two views are very different!
 	-  They have production know-how
 		+  eating your own dogfood is good
 			- TAs do; tools programmers usually don't
-				- Ben's photoshop file story
 	-  They've usually seen the results of mistakes close up!
 		+  bad decisions often land in our laps
 		+  We know the hard truth:
 			- no handshake agreement lasts
 			- everything is iterative
 			- yesterday's stretch goal is tomorrow's front line feature
 	* Side note: Strategy and organization
 		-  Is TA a department or group?
 		-  Personally I don't much care